arjunr00/raytracer-rust/README.md

 ![raytracer](examples/temp.gif)

-Here's an image of 1,000 spheres, to show off how using an acceleration structure can dramatically improve performance.
+Here's an image of 1,000 spheres, to show off how using an acceleration structure can dramatically improve performance (and a nifty depth-of-field blur).
 This took about 24 seconds to render at 640x480 pixels, 100 samples, as opposed to about 3.65 minutes with a basic linear search:

 ![balls](examples/balls.png)